Framing Sport as Art: The Spectacle of Female Athleticism in Classic Hollywood, 1935-1955

 Homespun Medicine: The Life and Practice of Mary Phylinda Dole, 1896-1941

 Sasha Mullally holds a doctorate in history from the University of Toronto, where she studied Canadian and American history with a specialization in the social history of medicine and health.
 Prior to joining the Department of History at the University of New Brunswick in 2009, she was Co-Director of the History of Medicine Program at the University of Alberta (2008-2009).
-Currently on sabbatical leave, she holds a Visiting Professorship at the McGill Institute for Health and Social Policy (Spring and Summer 2015).
+She held a Visiting Professorship at the McGill Institute for Health and Social Policy while on sabbatical leave during Spring and Summer 2015.

 Sasha teaches a variety of courses and supervises graduate students in the following fields: the history of medicine and health care, Canadian social history, women’s history and the history of the Atlantic region.
 She has also developed a joint honors/graduate course on digital history.
 She is President of the Canadian Society for the History of Medicine and co-edits, with John Reid, the journal Acadiensis: Journal of the History of the Atlantic Region.
 She also serves on the Editorial Advisory Board of the Canadian Historical Review.